wkumari/draft-wkumari-dnsop-alt-tld/README.md

    In many cases, these systems build a DNS-style tree parallel to the global DNS administered by IANA.
-They often use a pseudo-TLD to cause resolution in the alternate namespace, using browser plugins, shims in the name resolution process, or simply applications that only use this alternate namespace.
+They often use a pseudo-TLD to cause resolution in the alternate namespace, using browser plugins,

-Kumari & Sullivan        Expires August 27, 2015                [Page 3]
+Kumari & Sullivan       Expires September 4, 2015               [Page 3]

-Internet-Draft               Reserve ALT TLD               February 2015
+Internet-Draft               Reserve ALT TLD                  March 2015

+   shims in the name resolution process, or simply applications that only use this alternate namespace.

    In many cases, the creators of these alternate namespaces have simply chosen a convenient or descriptive string and started using it.